nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The route by which exposure to the substance causing the reaction occurred.
-Utilise the dm+d route codes.
+If the immunisation is achieved via a series of vaccinations, this is the position of the vaccine procedure in the series.

 ### vaccinationProtocol.description ###